RESEARCH STARTER

 Payback period

-Payback periodis a financial term referring to the amount of time it takes for an investment to earn back the money spent on it.
-The term is used as a measure of the investment’s profitability; an investment with a shorter payback period is considered to be more profitable.
+Payback period is a financial term referring to the amount of time it takes for an investment to earn back the money spent on it.
+The term is used as a screening measure in capital budgeting; an investment with a shorter payback period is generally considered less risky because the initial investment is recovered more quickly.
 Determining an investment’s payback period is an important tool in business and financial budgeting.
 It is also often used to help determine cost savings before implementing “green” or energy-saving technology.
 Although it is an important and useful tool, it does not include all factors that affect investments.
 Therefore, calculating the payback period is often only the first step in deciding whether an investment is profitable.

 Background

-Payback period is calculated by taking the cost of the investment and dividing it by how much money it is expected to earn or return in a year.
+When annual cash inflows are constant, the payback period is calculated by dividing the initial investment by the annual cash inflow.
 For example, suppose that a pizza shop is considering purchasing a new oven.
 The new oven will allow the shop to make five thousand more pizzas a year and costs $30,000.
-If the pizza shop makes $3 profit on each pizza, the payback period for the oven will be two years.
+If the pizza shop nets $3 per pizza, considering depreciation, taxes, and other costs, the payback period for the oven will be about two years.

 This same process can be applied to many types of capital purchases.
 A capital purchase is something that will continue to have value for at least one year in the future, such as land or equipment.
 For example, a company may need to build an entire factory to either begin or increase production.
-In this case, the total project cost would be divided by the annual profit to determine the payback period.
+In this case, the total project cost would be divided by the annual cash flow to determine the payback period.
+When annual cash flows vary, the payback period is determined by cumulatively adding each year’s cash inflow until the initial investment is fully recovered.

 Overview

 Companies and investors stay in business and grow by making careful investment choices.
 They use financial analysts to look into the cost and profit of each investment.
-Payback period is generally the first tool they use to begin their evaluation.
+Payback period is often used as an initial screening tool in their evaluation.
+It is frequently used alongside other capital budgeting methods, such as net present value (NPV) and internal rate of return (IRR), to provide a more comprehensive evaluation of an investment.

 Using payback period in this type of accounting has a number of benefits.
 For starters, it is very simple.
 The numbers needed to complete it are almost always readily available to the analyst, and the calculations are relatively easy.
 This makes determining the payback period a quick and efficient way to decide if something is even remotely profitable.
 It is also a good way to compare two or more similar options that may otherwise be difficult to compare.
 For example, if a company is trying to decide between two expansion plans, using payback period can provide valuable information for the decision process.

 However, payback period has some disadvantages.
 It does not address the concept of time value of money (TVM).
 The value of money varies over time, so money made or saved by an investment may not be the same in the third year after the investment as it was in the first year.
 Additionally, the amount of money that will come in at different times during the capital investment’s lifespan may vary.
 For example, a factory making a new product may make less money when the product is introduced than a factory making an established product.
 However, this could reverse as the demand grows for the new product.
-The profits in each scenario vary because of TVM.
+The value of the cash inflows in each scenario varies because of TVM.

 Another factor not included in payback period is how much profit might be made after the payback period has ended.
 For example, the factory making the existing product may seem less profitable based on the payback period.
 However, if the product remains more popular after the payback period ends, it may end up being the more profitable choice.